Chapter 7. Using Typeclasses

 Conclusion

-Typeclasses are one of the most powerful features in Haskell.
+Typeclasses are among the most powerful features in Haskell.
 They allow you to define generic interfaces that provide a common feature set over a wide variety of types.
 Typeclasses are at the heart of some basic language features such as equality testing and numeric operators.
 Before we talk about what exactly typeclasses are, though, we'd like to explain the need for them.

 The need for typeclasses